Parameters Tied to Treewidth: k -Trees and Chordal Graphs

-Finally, show $\tw(G) \leq b(G)$. $G$ is a spanning subgraph of a $H$, chordal graph with no $(b(G)+2)$-clique.
+Finally, we show that $\tw(G) \leq b(G)$.
+The graph $G$ is a spanning subgraph of chordal graph $H$ with no $(b(G)+2)$-clique.
 There is a tree decomposition of $H$ where every bag is a clique; this means it has width at most $b(G)$.
 This tree decomposition is also a tree decomposition for $G$, so $\tw(G) \leq b(G)$.

 Hence, it follows that $b(G) \leq a(G) \leq \tw(G) \leq b(G)$, which is sufficient to prove our desired result. \end{proof}